steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 Marianne Bellotti writes about being able to predict several key details of an organization's problem by just looking at people's titles meeting her and by looking at the organzation chart of the company.
 She, furthermore, explains that "[...] the types of problems organizations have are heavily influenced by their incentive structure and the easiest way to figure out their incentive structure is by looking at the org chart." {%cite Bellotti2021 %}
 The incentive structure is driving and shaping the organization, because it drives and shapes what the organization prioritizes in the day to day work and how people in the organization get ahead.
-Tech debt is, then, going to accrue in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.
+Tech debt, then, accrues in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.

 The incentive structure—here, we can distinguish between individual and organizational incentives—is one way how the organization influences software architecture.
 There are further influences such as communication structure, previous experiences, knowledge, politics, maturity of the organization, etc.